-One of the best things about supporting leaders and organizations is accompanying them in their journey to be the change, facilitate change in their communities and then be a witness (and cheerleader) to the amazing work they do in the world with lasting impact.
+One of the best things about supporting leaders and organizations is accompanying them in their journey to be the change, facilitate change in their communities and then be a witness (and cheerleader) to the amazing work they do in the world (as with the Asian Racism From the Inside Out program) with lasting impact.

 Justine Hwang is a leader in addressing Asian racism.

 For those who are familiar with our Belonging Matters online trainings, she is one of our guest speakers in the Addressing Racism From the Inside Out program.

 She generously shared personal stories and modelled the reflective learning practices for each of our sessions on addressing racism within ourselves, as bystanders, and as targets—both personally and with the systems we influence.

 Here’s a clip from Justine about this series and how to create lasting change: